 - Sheets (3-4 sets).
 Flannel sheets are nice in the wintertime.

-- Mobile or noise machine.
+- Noise machine.

 - There should be NO loose toys that can strangle the baby or pillows/soft bedding that can suffocate the baby.
 Do NOT install loose or fluffy bumper pads.